 A raw, unrefined, inefficient interface limited the first versions of Almego.
-I was hired to turn that into a professional, coherent, and effective product.
+As UX Designer I was hired to help turn that into a professional, coherent, and effective product.

-By redesigning basically the entire app — including critical modules and key features — I helped deliver a more trustworthy, user-friendly, and sales-driving experience with a high user satisfaction rating of 4.5 of 5.
+By redesigning basically the entire app — including critical modules and large new features — I helped deliver a more trustworthy, user-friendly, and sales-driving experience with a high user satisfaction rating of 4.5 of 5.

-The result was a comprehensive, powerful environment for creating precise, customizable hazard labels based on editable templates — a solution quickly adopted by customers.
+The result, released to production, was a comprehensive, powerful environment for creating precise, customizable hazard labels based on editable templates — a feature quickly adopted by customers, helping in positioning Almego as the go-to chemical safety document solution.

-From research and prototypes to user-tested flows and UI design, the tool made creating, editing, and managing custom designs simple and engaging — improving usability, supporting sales, and driving quick adoption.
+From research and prototypes to user-tested flows and UI design, the tool made creating, editing, and managing custom designs simple and engaging, improving usability and sales leverage while strengthening short-term retention by lowering the barrier to entry.

-Users struggled to locate chemical properties in Almego’s many nested panels.
+Users struggled to locate chemical properties in Almego’s large, cumbersome collection of nested panels.
+This affected both comprehension, speed of use, and data quality.

-As a solution I designed a fixed navigation column with jump-links and an always-expanded tree, improving overview, reducing clicks, and speeding up workflows.
+Through exploration I created a design concept with a fixed navigation column featuring jump-links and an always-expanded tree, thus surfacing properties, improving overview, reducing clicks, and speeding up workflows.

 Users met an inefficient document interface, appearing simple at first, but cumbersome in practice.

-Through design I helped transform Almego's document management into a streamlined, well-organized system with versatile search and filtering, powerful bulk generation and quick access to the most recent, relevant documents — greatly improving efficiency and adoption, paving the way for earning higher subscription fees.
+Through design I helped transform Almego's document management into a streamlined, well-organized system with versatile search and filtering, powerful bulk generation and quick access to the most recent, relevant documents.

 KMD XForm was complex and hard to maintain, and non-technical users struggled with the interface.